harta55/EnTAP/docs/source/basic_usage.rst

 .. code-block:: bash

-    enTAP --runN -i path/to/transcriptome.fasta -d path/to/database.dmnd -d path/to/database2.dmnd -a path/to/alignment.sam
+    EnTAP --runN -i path/to/transcriptome.fasta -d path/to/database.dmnd -d path/to/database2.dmnd -a path/to/alignment.sam

-With the above command, the entire *enTAP* pipeline will run.
+With the above command, the entire EnTAP pipeline will run.
 Both frame selection and expression filtering can be skipped if preferred by the user.
 EnTAP would require protein sequences (indicated by --runP) in order to avoid frame selection.
-If there is not a hosrt read alignment file provided in SAM/BAM format, then expression filtering via RSEM will be skipped.
+If there is not a short read alignment file provided in SAM/BAM format, then expression filtering via RSEM will be skipped.

 Flags: